oriolcolomefont/The-Sound-of-AI-workshop/README.md

-# Symbolic Soroll: Advanced Music Information Retrieval System
+# Symbolic Music Information Retrieval and Generation

 ## Overview
 A comprehensive Music Information Retrieval (MIR) system that combines state-of-the-art AI models for symbolic music generation, analysis, and similarity search.
 This project showcases various aspects of MIR including: